1915 - 1955

 This truly fascinating and rare 1917 card depicts "The Grand Old man of Base Ball, Captain Adrian C. 'Pop' Anson & Daughters in A Base Ball Skit by Ring W. Lardner" on the Orpheum Circuit during the 1917-18 season.
 The card is a Real Photo postcard.

-On this 1922 card, three unidentified members of the Chicago Cubs can be seen clowing around during Spring Training on Catalina Island, off the coast of Los Angeles.
-For more postcards of the Chicago Cubs on Catalina, visit the Real-Photo Postcard Gallery.
+On this 1922 card, three unidentified members of the Chicago Cubs are clowning around Spring Training on Catalina Island, off the coast of Los Angeles.
+For more Cubs on Catalina, visit the Real-Photo Postcard Gallery.

 An exceedingly rare issue, these 1932 postcards depict individual members of the Buffalo Bisons of the International League.
 The card at left shows the team's biggest star -- Ray Schalk, its manager.
 Schalk is a Hall of Famer who is best remembered for being one of the "clean" members of the 1919 Chicago White Sox.